Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Why Should We Utilize Map-based Channel Models in the mm-Wave Range?

-The other issue is that of a link-level evaluation of a HW testbed.
-We can reconfirm the result of the HW testbed by link-level evaluation in the map-based model that describes the test site of the HW testbed.
-Besides, the map-based model facilitates system-level evaluation of a HW testbed, which we will discuss in Section~\ref{Section:Integ.HW}.
+One significant use case of the map-based channel model is the integration of a HW and a software (SW) testbed/sounder.
+This use case has not been discussed widely.
+We can reconfirm the result of the HW testbed by link-level evaluation in the map-based model that describes the test site of the HW testbed; and we can extend this evaluation into system-level evaluation of a HW testbed.
+Besides, the real-world channel measurements can be double-checked in a similar way.